23rd May 2019

 When should I make an emergency dentist appointment in London?

 You should try to make an emergency dentist appointment if any of the following occur:

 – An accident that has damaged your teeth or mouth

 – A loosened tooth or a tooth knocked out of alignment

 – Severe tooth pain after an injury yet with no visible damage

 – Severe pain, swelling, or bleeding that develops after a previous dental treatment (reactionary)

 We offer emergency dentist appointments in London so that you may stay healthy, happy, and protected at all times.
-Contact Crescent Lodge Dental Practice today on 020 7622 5333 to arrange your appointment or, if out of hours, please call the NHS number 111 for further instructions.
+Contact Crescent Lodge Dental Practice today on 020 7622 5333 to arrange to see an emergency dentist or, if out of hours, please call the NHS number 111 for further instructions.

 You can read the rest of our blogs here